BatoolMM/R-markdown/_episodes/03-markdown-intro-headings-lists.md

 Output:

 ---
+See some paragraph text
-Some paragraph text between horizontal lines\
+between horizontal lines
+Now you know markdown
 ---
 ** Note ** Again, this is the github styling for horizontal lines, they look different rendered in r markdown

 > ## CHALLENGE 3.1